tatitati/oauth_play/README.md

 ### with application
 - [ ] Try another flavor of builders.
-Too duplication, ripling changes.
+Too duplication, ripling changes. :fire::fire:
-- [ ] Simplify builders and isolation of them, unnaply() might help?
 - [x] ~Define/model concept of Credentials(HASH) for user and third~
 - [x] ~Define/model concept of Hash~
 - [x] ~Investigate how to hash a password with sha-256 + salt~